Masonry Contractor Insurance Cost (2026)

 Yes — and they're a major exposure.
 Completed-operations claims allege that work performed (a brick wall, a stone facade) failed after completion and caused property damage or injury.
 Standard CGL covers completed operations, but the policy limits and reporting requirements vary.
 Masonry contractors should make sure they have adequate completed-operations limits and understand the policy's reporting trigger.

-For an independent breakdown of which carriers actually write masonry contractor insurance well in 2026 — Hartford, biBERK, NEXT, Travelers and the regional/specialty markets — see our independent carrier comparison.
+For an independent breakdown of which carriers actually write masonry contractor insurance well in 2026, see our carrier comparison.

 Get Quotes from a Local Independent Agent